Nobel Literature prize award postponed amid turmoil over sex scandal

 Three members of the Academy’s board resigned because of dissatisfaction over the way a probe into the allegations was conducted.
 The Academy’s head and Frostenson also subsequently stepped down followed by a sixth member last week.

+“It think this was a necessary decision, mainly in regard to the legitimacy of the prize,” Peter Englund, one of the six members to have left the Academy in recent weeks, told Reuters in an email regarding the decision to postpone the prize.

-As the scandal unfolded, the Academy also disclosed that an investigation had shown that the names of some prize winners - the subject of lively betting - had been leaked.
+The Academy also disclosed that an investigation had shown that the names of some prize winners - the subject of lively betting - had been leaked.

 Arnault denies all allegations, regarding both sexual misconduct and leaking the names of laureates, his lawyer told Reuters on Thursday.

+Prosecutor Christina Voigt told Reuters on Friday a preliminary investigation concerning Arnault was still underway, but declined to say how many alleged incidents this involved.

+The Nobel prizes and the international attention they bring are a source of pride for Sweden and the Academy has promised to improve transparency and bring its ancient rules up to date.

-There were no awards between 1940 and 1943, due to World War Two, while the American novelist William Faulkner received his prize a year late in 1950 when two prizes were handed out.
+Previous breaks in the annual tradition go back to World War Two.
+There were no awards between 1940 and 1943, while American novelist William Faulkner received his prize a year late in 1950 when two prizes were handed out.

 The Nobel Foundation, which administers the estate of dynamite inventor Alfred Nobel, said the crisis at the Academy had “adversely affected” the Nobel Prize.